-Dr Sara Munro, Acting Director of Quality and Nursing, said: "Quality and Safety is at the heart of everything we do and is one of our core organisational principles.
+Clare Parker, Director of Quality & Nursing, said: “Quality and Safety is at the heart of everything we do and is one of our core organisational principles.
 I know that our staff are our best resource to spot when something isn't right or when patients aren't receiving the standard of care they deserve.
 It's therefore essential that staff feel able and safe to raise any concerns they might have.

 “We are proud to be supporting this very worthwhile campaign which reinforces our total commitment to making sure everyone working for the Trust feels safe, supported and able to speak up if they have any concerns about standards of care.
 We support a culture of learning not blaming so that staff will not suffer any detrimental treatment if they come forward with concerns about the quality and safety of patient care.

 “I appeal to all our staff to speak out and to spread the message that everyone in the Trust has a responsibility to raise any concerns they may have if they believe that the level of care falls short of what patients deserve.”

 This Trust supports the Nursing Times Speak Out Safely campaign.
 This means we encourage any staff member who has a genuine patient safety concern to raise this within the organisation at the earliest opportunity.

 Patient safety is our prime concern and our staff are often best placed to identify where care may be falling below the standard our patients deserve.
 In order to ensure our high standards continue to be met, we want every member of our staff to feel able to raise concerns with their line manager, or another member of the management team.
 We want everyone in the organisation to feel able to highlight wrongdoing or poor practice when they see it and confident that their concerns will be addressed in a constructive way.